lsz2019/Movie-Reviews-Sentiment-Analysis-Web-App/README.md

 # Movie-Reviews-Sentiment-Analysis-Web-App

-The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
+The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed RNN performing sentiment analysis on movie reviews.

 This project is implemented and deployed with Amazon SageMaker.